+“My first trial win will always be one of my most inspiring professional milestones.
+I had worked very hard for my client and wanted nothing more than justice for him.
+When that jury ruled the insurance company was liable, I texted the whole office ‘We WON!’.
+There’s nothing quite like it.”
 Since joining Goodman Acker, Acker has focused not just on the legal side, but also in growing the firm and being hands-on in the process.
 He works on personal injury litigation, including auto accidents, first party claims and premises liability, as well as doing political consulting, working with several political clients.
 He is not only an advocate for those who have been injured and their families, but he has also been an advocate for medical providers who treat injured victims.
-This includes providing counsel to many physicians and medical practices in no-fault insurance issues and business practices.